We have provided a list of often-asked FAQs to help guide you through planning your Kingdom Garden Room.

 Finance FAQs

 Now that’s a question with no simple answer.
 Simple being key.
-A low cost building with less insulation and features will cost from £3000 but will not last as long as a high quality building.
+A low-cost building with less insulation and features will cost from £3000 but will not last as long as a high-quality building.
 Installation fees will vary depending on attention to detail and the type of base you require, as will internal and external finishing details.
 We offer one timber that costs twice as much as a cheap version and we have another that costs five times as much.
 With so many variations, we recommend that you budget between £1000 and £2000 per square meter of the base.
-Bi fold doors, roof lights and interior fittings can push this higher.
+Bi-fold doors, roof lights and interior fittings can push this higher.

 https://www.dailymail.co.uk/property/article-8460995/A-garden-retreat-perfect-granny-flats-teens.html

-They can add value and generally, a low cost building could add some or no value, whilst a quality building can add up to 15% value to a home.
+They can add value and generally, a low-cost building could add some or no value, whilst a quality building can add up to 15% value to a home.
 That could even exceed your purchase price and create a profit.
 Estate Agents state that homeowners have sought quality additional space since the pandemic.

 Firstly, opt for a quotation, these are a fixed price compared to an estimate which is estimated with a final bill that may vary.
 Then to ensure that you and your supplier are happy all the way through, insist on a thorough quotation, detailing what is and what is not included.
 Our quotation has 7 pages of information.
-Lots to read but it has avoided disappointment and led to items being clarified before we even.
+There’s lots to read but it has avoided disappointment and led to items being clarified before we even.

 Honourable suppliers will price competitively but there could be areas where you can reduce a price.
-The specification could include differing internal and external finishes which when you change may reduce a price.
+The specification could include differing internal and external finishes which when you change may reduce the price.
 Ask about a flexible installation.
 As materials, staff and weather can affect a build program, having a flexible customer who may allow a build to start early, late or over a longer period has a value to a supplier that may be reflected in a discount.

 Insulation FAQs

-Thin solid wood walls give little sound insulation, whilst using thicker, well insulated walls with additional battened plasterboard will increase acoustic insulation further.
-We can guide you on Kingdom Glass which will inexpensively increase noise insulation above standard double glazing and advice on sound blocking wall and floor coverings.
+Thin solid wood walls give little sound insulation, whilst using thicker, well-insulated walls with additional battened plasterboard will increase acoustic insulation further.
+We can guide you on Kingdom Glass which will inexpensively increase noise insulation above standard double glazing and advice on sound-blocking wall and floor coverings.

 Basic structures have an external wall only.
 Foam and Rockwool types of insulation can then be applied internally in differing thicknesses with a thin MDF or thicker plasterboard covering.
 Thicker plasterboard, batons behind and even a plaster coating will enhance insulation further.
 A U value gives you the best indicator of insulation achieved.

 You have seen these already set out on an energy label.
 Generally the lower the U value the better the insulation.
 Some summerhouses and garden rooms being single glazed are approx 5.6, whilst normal double glazing is 2.9 and our A+ Rated windows are 1.1.
-Our walls are 0.27 as standard and can be made even lower to comply with the most stringent of Building Regulations.
+Our walls are 0.27 as standard and can be made even lower to comply with the most stringent Building Regulations.

 Reducing your heating costs at a time of rising energy bills is a key motivator.
 Another is ‘The Cold Spot’.
 If you have ever stood near a large poorly insulated window on a bitterly cold day, you would have felt the cold ingress as heat exits.
-Reducing heat loss will create a more comfortable environment year round and move that cold spot considerably closer to ay large windows or doors (as close as 5cm away).
+Reducing heat loss will create a more comfortable environment year round and move that cold spot considerably closer to large windows or doors (as close as 5cm away).

 Design/Style FAQs